 SheppyBrew Home Brewing

 Sheppy was wrong.
 Boy was he wrong.
 He was really really wrong.
 The hobby did not die.
 It actually became an obsession very quickly.
 The thing he did not count on was the fact that you can actually make really good beer with very little effort.
 SheppyBrew's first beer was fantastic, and it turns out that making beer is fun.
 AND it turns out that chicks dig guys who brew their own beer.
-Other guys think of you as somewhat of a rock-star.
+People consider you a rock-star.
 There are few hobbies that get you more admiration with as little effort as home-brewing.

 Of course, the Brew Master did the whole Mr. Beer hopped malt extract thing for quite awhile.
 He added different ingredients almost immediately, but for several months all his recipes were based on Mr. Beer's HMEs.
 Oh, he would add his hops and eventually got brave enough to start going to the local home brew shops for steeping grains, but then the work is still mostly done for you with HMEs.
 You almost can't call yourself a Brew Master if you use HMEs.
 Luckily Sheppy had that imagination that allowed him to be the legend in his own mind.